-Most of my original writings now appear over at Figs In Winter, my Patreon site devoted to practical philosophy.
-The most recent posts are behind a paywall (monthly subscription levels at $1, $3, and $5), but the majority of the material is free to read.
+Most of my original writings now appear over at Figs In Winter, both on Patreon and Medium.
+The most recent posts are behind a paywall (monthly subscription at $3 for Patreon, $5 for Medium, but the latter comes with access to additional authors as well).
+The majority of the material is free to read.
 Here are some of the most recent entries:

 $toicism, Broicism, and stoicisM — Part III: Stoicism and the Military

 Here comes the last installment in a series of three essays concerning what I perceive to be internal problems of the modern Stoic movement — as distinct from criticisms coming from the outside, a phenomenon that has been going on for almost two and a half millennia.

 In the first round, I have discussed the notion that Stoicism is a conduit toward becoming rich and famous, a distortion of the philosophy popular in Silicon Valley and among sports coaches.
 In the second installment I tackled what I termed “Broicism,” an attitude that seeks in Stoicism the philosophical foundations — or at least some high-powered philosophical help — for the jumble of ideas popular within the so-called Manosphere.

 Now is the turn of the complicated relationship between Stoicism and the Military.
 There is no question that there is a — superficial, I argue — affinity between Stoicism and military life.
 Certainly the standard stereotypes of Stoics as people who endure hardship, suppress emotional reactions, and go through life with a stiff upper lip resonate with soldiers and officers alike, and have done so at least since the time of Cato the Younger, the archenemy of Julius Caesar.

 $toicism, Broicism, and stoicisM — Part II: the Manosphere